Advice

 How can I tell if my dog is dehydrated?

-The fastest check is the skin elasticity test — pinch the skin at the back of their neck and release.
+Pinch the skin at the back of their neck and release.
 It should snap back within one second.
-Also check their gums: healthy hydration means moist, pink gums.
-Tacky or dry gums are a red flag.
-Other signs include sunken eyes, excessive panting, loss of appetite, and thick saliva.
-If you’re seeing multiple symptoms, don’t wait — call your vet that day.
+Also check their gums: moist and pink means good, tacky or dry means trouble.
+If you’re seeing sunken eyes, excessive panting, or thick saliva on top of that, call your vet that day, not tomorrow.

 Is it okay to add things to my dog’s water?

-Absolutely, with some caveats.
-Low-sodium chicken or bone broth is great — just make sure there’s no onion, garlic, or excessive salt in the ingredients.
-A small splash of goat’s milk is another option some dogs love.
-Avoid anything with artificial sweeteners, especially xylitol, which is fatally toxic to dogs.
-And always keep a bowl of plain water available too, so they have a choice.
+Low-sodium chicken or bone broth is great.
+A small splash of goat’s milk works for some dogs too.
+Just avoid anything with artificial sweeteners, especially xylitol (fatally toxic to dogs), and always keep a bowl of plain water available alongside the flavored stuff so they have a choice.

 Should I limit my dog’s water intake at night?

-Picking up the water bowl 2-3 hours before bedtime is common advice for house-training puppies, and it’s generally fine.
-But for adult dogs, I’d leave water available 24/7 unless your vet specifically tells you otherwise.
-Dogs with certain health conditions — diabetes, kidney disease, Cushing’s — need constant access to water.
-Restricting it could be dangerous.
+For house-training puppies, picking up the bowl 2-3 hours before bedtime is standard advice and generally fine.
+For adult dogs, leave water available 24/7 unless your vet says otherwise.
+Dogs with diabetes, kidney disease, or Cushing’s need constant access.
+Restricting it could genuinely be dangerous.

 My dog only drinks from the toilet.
 How do I stop that?

-Ha — classic dog move.
-Toilet water is actually appealing to dogs because it’s cool, frequently refreshed, and the porcelain keeps it cold.
-To break the habit, keep toilet lids down (always), make their regular water more appealing with a fountain or flavor boost, and keep their bowl water fresh and cold.
-If they’re choosing the toilet over their bowl, it’s usually a sign their bowl water isn’t up to their standards.
+Toilet water is cool, frequently refreshed, and the porcelain keeps it cold.
+Your dog isn’t being gross, they’re being logical.
+Keep toilet lids down (always), make their regular water more appealing with a fountain or flavor, and keep their bowl water fresh and cold.
+If they’re choosing the toilet over their bowl, their bowl water isn’t meeting their standards.
+Fair enough, honestly.

 Can dogs drink too much water?

-Yes, and it’s called water intoxication or hyponatremia.
-It’s rare but dangerous — most often happens during water play when dogs swallow large amounts while fetching balls from lakes or pools.
+Yes, but it’s rare.
+Mostly happens during water play when dogs swallow large amounts while fetching balls from lakes or pools.
+Google “water intoxication in dogs” if you want the scary details.
 Symptoms include bloating, vomiting, loss of coordination, and seizures.
 If you notice these after water play, it’s an emergency.
-For day-to-day life though, most dogs won’t overdrink.
-If your dog is constantly at the water bowl and can’t seem to get enough, that points to a medical issue like diabetes or kidney disease — worth investigating.